South Seas Mandate: Economy

 Japanese economic involvement in Micronesia began in the late 19th century.
-Before the establishment of the Mandate, small groups of Japanese entrepreneurs established commercial ventures in German Micronesia and came to control a significant proportion of the trade.
+In 1890, Japan established commercial relations with some of the Spanish and German firms already trading in the islands.
+Japan began to exert control over the copra and fishing industries, but this control was lost following the 1899 purchase of the islands by Germany.
+Small groups of Japanese entrepreneurs continued to establish commercial ventures in German Micronesia that made up a significant proportion of the islands' trade.
 However, the economic development of the area was hampered by the distances separating the islands, by their small land areas and by their small market sizes.
+Japan also suffered from the German Imperial policy of expanding German interests there and discriminating against the Japanese.

 The mandate initially proved a financial liability for the Japanese government, requiring an annual subsidy from Tokyo.
 The cash crop of the islands, copra, was used in many commercial products at the time.
 During the 1920s and 1930s, the Japanese government pursued a policy of encouraging monopolies that paired private initiative with government capital.
 This strategy was intended to maximize the number of Japanese colonists.
 Until the late 1930s, the development of the islands was undertaken primarily to assist the Japanese civilian economy.